 The color car you drive can influence the likelihood that you will or won’t be involved in a motor vehicle accident in Houston.
 So, when choosing a car, you might want to take the color into consideration when you’re thinking about safety.
 When you drive, however, don’t let the fact that your car is white lull you into a false sense of security.
 You’ll still have to obey the rules of the road and drive with caution.
 It’s when drivers are careless that accidents tend to happen.

 If you have recently been injured in a crash, contact Brian White & Associates.
 You might be entitled to compensation, and our car accident lawyers can help you fight to get every dollar you deserve.
 We’ll pursue damages from anyone who contributed to your accident and injuries.
-All you have to do is contact our Houston, TX law firm today to arrange a free initial case assessment and learn more.
+All you have to do is Contact our law office in Houston at (713) 224-4878 today to arrange a free initial case assessment and learn more.